Recognized as a Top 50 Children’s Cardiology & Heart Surgery Program by U.S. News & World Report 2017-2018

-Johns Hopkins All Children’s Heart Institute provides comprehensive pediatric and congenital cardiac care to patients of all ages, ranging from the fetus to the adult with congenital heart disease, and also provides pediatric heart transplantation.
-Johns Hopkins All Children’s Hospital has been providing pediatric cardiology services for children with congenital heart disease since 1977.
+Johns Hopkins All Children’s Heart Institute provides comprehensive pediatric and congenital cardiac care as well as pediatric heart transplantation.
+We have been providing pediatric cardiology services for children with congenital heart disease since 1977.
 We continue to expand our treatment and research efforts so more children can receive the highest level of compassionate family-centered care by our dedicated team of experienced physicians and nurses.
-Johns Hopkins All Children’s Hospital includes a 22-bed cardiovascular intensive care unit, 2 cardiac operating rooms, 2 cardiac catheterization labs with the ability to perform hybrid procedures, and electrophysiology.
+Our facilities include a 22-bed cardiovascular intensive care unit (CVICU), two cardiac operating rooms, two cardiac catheterization labs with the ability to perform hybrid procedures, and electrophysiology.
 We also offer many services to support your family's needs, whether it's a place to sleep, a support group or social services.

 Clinical Areas of Focus

 Cardiovascular Intensive Care Unit (CVICU)

 Pediatric heart surgery patients recover in our 22-bed CVICU with the support of a multidisciplinary team of cardiac surgeons, cardiologists, critical care specialists, respiratory therapists and other pediatric experts.

 Cardiomyopathy is a condition in which there is an abnormality in the heart muscle.
 Although there are several different kinds of cardiomyopathy, the two most common types are dilated cardiomyopathy, in which the heart may function poorly; and hypertrophic cardiomyopathy, in which the heart muscle is abnormally thick.
 Our Cardiomyopathy & Heart Failure Program provides advanced diagnostic and therapeutic options for infants, children and adolescents with this diagnosis.